AngryJKirk/familybot/README.md

 1. Old versions of docker-compose do not support `--env-file` which is required for production.

 3. If you have issues installing `make`, just copy commands from `scripts/Makefile`

+# Disclaimer

+This project may seem offensive.
+You have been warned.
+It was made just for fun, I don't have any negative feelings towards anyone.

 # Thanks